jina-ai/docs/chapters/peas-and-pods.rst

 How Local Pea and Remote Pea interact with Pod
 -----------------------------------------------

-Let's first think about the case of a Singleton Pod runs locally.
+Let's first think about the case of a Singleton Pod running locally.
 This Pod will only have 1 Pea inside, i.e. `parallel=1` or `shard=1`,
 depends on the type of Executor it wraps.
 The Pea inside the previous Pod will receive traffic from the last Pea, process the data and send data to the next Pea.

-When it comes to a Singleton Pod runs remotely (i.e. runs with JinaD), the main process will setup `JinadRuntime`, the runtime is going to create remote Peas inside the remote machine.
+When it comes to a Singleton Pod running remotely (i.e. runs with JinaD), the main process will setup `JinadRuntime`, the runtime is going to create remote Peas inside the remote machine.
 The JinadRuntime take ownership of 2 tasks:

-1. Parse args to JinaD to fire up a remote Pod with a single Pea using `put/pod` api endpoint.
+1. Parse args to JinaD to fire up a remote Pod with a single Pea using `put/pod` API endpoint.
 2. Streaming logs from the remote Pod to the local Pod.

 The remote Pea inside the remote Pod will process the data,